Are you thinking about or currently selling insurance?

 Unlike your job, insurance salesman are business owners.

-They decide WHO they want to work with, WHEN they want to work, and HOW they want to run their insurance sales business.
+They decide WHO they want to work with, WHEN they want to work, and HOW they want to run their business selling insurance.

 Decide When And How You Work